Boycott: NBA playoff games called off amid player protest

-Players had been discussing boycotting games in the bubble after the shooting of Blake by police in Kenosha, Wisconsin.
-More discussions among players on teams still in the bubble were scheduled Wednesday, presumably on how — or if — to go forward, but even before that the Bucks apparently decided they would act.
+Players had been discussing boycotting games in the bubble after the shooting of Blake in Kenosha, Wisconsin.
+Players and coaches in the bubble were invited to a meeting Wednesday to discuss how — or if — to go forward with the season.

-“Some things are bigger than basketball,” Bucks senior vice president Alex Lasry tweeted.
-“The stand taken today by the players and (the organization) shows that we’re fed up.
-Enough is enough.
-Change needs to happen.
-I’m incredibly proud of our guys and we stand 100% behind our players ready to assist and bring about real change.”
+Bucks guard Sterling Brown, who has a federal lawsuit pending against the city of Milwaukee alleging he was targeted because he was Black and that his civil rights were violated in January 2018 when officers used a stun gun on him after a parking violation, and teammate George Hill read a statement when the team emerged from its locker room nearly 3-1/2 hours after its game was to begin.

 “We weren’t given advanced notice about the decision but we are happy to stand in solidarity with Milwaukee, Jacob, and the entire NBA community,” Orlando guard Michael Carter-Williams said.
 “Change is coming.”